David Blaine: The Magic Way (2020)

-On April 1, 2020, Blaine starred in David Blaine: The Magic Way, airing on ABC.
+On April 1, 2020, Blaine starred in David Blaine: The Magic Way, which aired on ABC.
 The special consisted of various close-up magic acts, performing card tricks through video chat, and also performing in-person for many famous athletes, actors, and other celebrities as well as ordinary citizens.
 The special also includes performances by Blaine's daughter.

 Ascension (2020)

 In 2020, Blaine performed the David Blaine Ascension stunt, which involved him floating while holding on to a cluster of 52 helium-filled balloons using a harness.
-The stunt took place on the morning of September 2, 2020, in Page, Arizona and was streamed live on YouTube as a YouTube Original program.
+The stunt took place on the morning of September 2, 2020, in Page, Arizona, and was streamed live on YouTube as a YouTube Original program.
 Blaine managed to get to an altitude of 24900 ft above sea level (more than 20000 ft above ground level), before letting go of his balloons and parachuting down towards a flat ravine close to the initially planned landing zone.
 He landed successfully and without harm.

+Do Not Attempt (2025)

+In 2025, Blaine teamed with Hulu and Disney+ for the series entitled David Blaine: Do Not Attempt, in which he trains under an array of people with death-defying skills and performs several feats around the world.

+Live tour

+In 2014, Blaine embarked on his first ever live tour, in which he took his tricks and stunts on the road to audiences in the Middle East and North America.

+In June 2019, Blaine brought his 'Real or Magic' tour to the UK & Ireland, in which he performed in Edinburgh, Manchester, Birmingham, Bournemouth and London, throughout June.

+Blaine had planned to take the bullet catch trick on tour, although, after the successful/unsuccessful live attempt, in the MGM Grand Arena, in 2015, he shelved this idea and went with the main stunt of the underwater breath hold for these shows.
+This was the stunt he carried out in his 2006 'Drowned Alive' TV special and of which he also performed again, in a live world record attempt, in 2009, on the Oprah Winfrey Show.

+Las Vegas residency

+In September 2022, Blaine began his first ever Las Vegas residency, with his 'David Blaine Live' show at the Resorts World hotel, which had an extended run through to June 2023.
+After the success of this stint on the strip, he then announced his 'Impossible' residency at The Encore theatre, Wynn, would begin in December 2023.
+This show is still running today, with Blaine performing an array of his favourite tricks and stunts over the course of three shows, on 3 days, of each month.